As a local business, you need to have a constant influx of leads to enable your business to be successful.

 You will have the option to add a CTA (call to action button) which will be visible directly in local search results as a button for searchers to click upon.

-When you have done the basics and are ready to take it to the next level then view our in-depth advanced guide to optimising your Google My business page.
+When you have done the basics and are ready to take it to the next level then view our in-depth advanced guide to optimising your Google Business Profile.

 Now let’s move on to Bing!